Anderbone/myblog/content/posts/opinion-personality.md

 > Now, whether we have scientific inspiration depends upon destinies that are hidden from us, and besides upon 'gifts.'
 Last but not least, because of this indubitable truth, a very understandable attitude has become popular, especially among youth, and has put them in the service of idols whose cult today occupies a broad place on all street corners and in all periodicals.
 These idols are 'personality' and 'personal experience.'
 Both are intimately connected, the notion prevails that the latter constitutes the former and belongs to it.

-But when you think about it, isn't it a bit ironic that a tedious work life already makes people feel like machines, and you want to understand yourself, but then you fit yourself under some category of packaged words through another set of ready-made technical frameworks, just like classifying machine parts according to a standard.
+But isn't it a bit ironic that a tedious work life already makes us feel like machines, and we want to understand ourselves, but then we fit ourselves under some category of packaged words through another set of ready-made technical frameworks, just like classifying machine parts according to a standard.

-We use numbers to quantify physical pain, but now we also come to quantify joy.
+We use numbers to quantify physical pain, now we come to quantify joy.
 We divide people into introverts and extroverts, and now there are 16 or more ABCD categories.

 Too much of modern life is spent through screens and media, where we learn about the world through concepts while being too easily compelled and isolated from actual life and others.
 The desire to categorise through technology is too strong in a highly compartmentalised society, taking us further and further away from both reality and self.